tinxian/salto-pop-up-app/README.md

 4. For adding app icon and splash screen, please refer to [this guide](https://github.com/bamlab/generator-rn-toolbox/tree/master/generators/assets) and follow it closely

 ### Startup
+We use itermocil to start all scripts for the project with on command.
+You need the Iterm terminal for this to work. refer to https://github.com/TomAnthony/itermocil

 1. `yarn start`
 2. Follow instructions in the terminal

+### Startup without itermocil

+1. run `yarn start-metro`
+2. run `yarn watch`
+3. run `node help.js

+### known issues

+- At the moment `react-native run-PLATFORM` is not working properly with this version of React-native.
+Start your app using xcode and android studio